nghttp2/nghttp2/doc/nghttpx.1.rst

     backend   host   name   at  start   up,   or   reloading configuration is skipped.

-    If "frontend-tls" parameter is used, the matched backend requires frontend TLS connection.
-In other words, even if pattern  is matched,  frontend connection is  not TLS protected, the request is  forwarded to one of catch-all backends.
-For this  reason,  catch-all backend  cannot have "frontend-tls" parameter.
-If  at least one backend has  "frontend-tls" parameter,  this feature  is enabled for all backend servers  sharing the same <PATTERN>.
-It is  advised  to  set  "frontend-tls"  parameter  to  all backends explicitly if this feature is desired.
+    If "redirect-if-not-tls" parameter  is used, the matched backend  requires   that  frontend  connection   is  TLS encrypted.
+If it isn't, nghttpx responds to the request with 308  status code, and  https URI the  client should use instead  is included in Location  header field.
+The port number in  redirect URI is 443 by  default, and can be  changed using  :option:`--redirect-https-port` option.
+If at least one  backend has  "redirect-if-not-tls" parameter,
+    this feature is enabled  for all backend servers sharing the   same   <PATTERN>.
+It    is   advised   to   set "redirect-if-no-tls"    parameter   to    all   backends
+    explicitly if this feature is desired.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special